Gerald L. K. Smith: Union Party

 After departing Louisiana, Smith campaigned in Georgia for white supremacist Governor Eugene Talmadge, who intended to oppose Roosevelt for the 1936 Democratic nomination.
 Smith then joined Francis Townsend, an advocate of pension reform, in New York City on the incorrect belief that Townsend had acquired Long's mailing list.
 Smith soon ingratiated himself to Townsend against the misgivings of many of Townsend's advisors.
 In November 1935, Smith convinced Townsend to join with Charles Coughlin, an anti-Roosevelt Roman Catholic priest, to back William Lemke for president to oppose, in Smith's words, "the communistic philosophy of [Roosevelt advisors] Frankfurter, Ickes, Hopkins, and Wallace".

 Late in the 1936 campaign, Smith announced his intent to form an independent movement to oppose communism and "seize the government of the United States."
 He claimed support from "ten million patriots" willing to sacrifice their lives to prevent "an international plot to collectivize [the United States]" and from wealthy donors who would provide one percent of their annual incomes "to make America vigorously nationalistic."
 Townsend promptly disowned Smith and Lemke's campaign manager expelled him from the Union Party, despite his protests.
 Coughlin ignored the controversy, having already developed antipathy toward Smith during the campaign.

-In the fall of 1936, Smith returned to Louisiana to join former Governor James A. Noe in a tour of Louisiana in which the two railed against Governor Richard Leche's sales tax on luxury items, revenue that the governor claimed was essential for the state's share of the new Social Security program.
+In the fall of 1936, Smith returned to Louisiana to join former Governor James A. Noe in a tour of Louisiana in which the two railed against Governor Richard W. Leche's sales tax on luxury items, revenue that the governor claimed was essential for the state's share of the new Social Security program.
 Noe charged that Leche "sold out to Roosevelt to finance Social Security."
 On October 22, he was punched in the face after delivering a radio talk in New Orleans.
 On the night before the election, he was arrested for disturbing the peace, reviling the police, and using obscene language after attacking Leche on statewide radio.
 Despite the boasts of Smith, Townsend, and Coughlin, the Union ticket received only 2 percent of the national vote, mostly in Catholic precincts where Coughlin's popularity was strongest; within two years, the party collapsed entirely.